Sacraments

 Adults seeking Confirmation contact:

-MATRIMONY
+HOLY MATRIMONY

 Most Catholic weddings take place during a wedding Mass.
 Vows are exchanged as part of the Mass itself.
-If either the bride or groom isn’t of the Catholic faith, the Church usually suggests a wedding ceremony without Mass.
-And when a Catholic couple gets married in a civil or non-Catholic ceremony, they need a convalidation ceremony to make their marriage valid in the eyes of the Catholic Church.
+If either the bride or groom is not Catholic, the Church may suggest a wedding ceremony without Mass.

 RECONCILIATION